Food allergies are becoming more common.

 Allergen awareness week is about making people more aware of this serious issue to help reduce incidences of allergic food reactions.

 There are currently 14 food ingredients classed as an allergen.
-These are illustrated in the diagram below.
+These are:

 Read labels of pre-packed foods to see if they contain any of the allergens.